dashpay/platform/packages/dashmate/README.md

 In some cases, you must also additionally reset platform data:

-* Upgrade contains non-compatible changes (f.e. switching between v22/v23)
+* Upgrade contains non-compatible changes (e.g. switching between v22/v23)
-* Command ``dashmate setup`` finished with errors or interrupted in the process
+* The ``dashmate setup`` command exited with errors or was interrupted
-* Platform layer has been wiped in the network
+* The platform layer was wiped on the network

 ```bash
 $ dashmate stop